 This era corresponds with the death of Queen Victoria’s husband which inspired more solemn, grave designs known as mourning jewelry.
-The pieces feature heavy, dark stones like jet, onyx, amethyst, and garnet.
+The pieces feature heavy, dark stones like a jet, onyx, amethyst, and garnet.

 During the Late Victorian or Aesthetic period, jewelers used diamonds and feminine, bright gemstones such as sapphire, peridot, and spinel.
-Star and crescent designs as well as elaborate hat pins were very common.
+Star and crescent designs, as well as elaborate hat pins, were very common.